-Rolos (residents of the capital city of Bogotá) are quick to inform foreigners that they speak the best Spanish in all of Latin America.
+Rolos (residents of the capital city of Bogotá) are quick to inform travelers that they speak the best Spanish in all of Latin America.
 While this title is up for debate (coastal Colombians, for one, probably wouldn’t agree), it’s true that Spanish speakers in central Colombia have a minimal accent and talk relatively slowly, making their Spanish among the continent’s clearest and easiest to understand.

 - Pros: The low cost of living makes it an attractive destination for budget-minded Spanish learners.

 - Cons: Rainy season, which lasts from May through October, can take some serious adjusting to.

 Stunning Guatemala is an often-overlooked treasure of Central America, with most visitors passing through on a backpacking trip and relatively few choosing to stay.
 Despite its small size, the country has plenty to offer in terms of culture, outdoor adventures, and surprisingly affordable Spanish language classes.

 The lovely colonial city of Antigua, with its veritable feast of ruined churches and dynamic nightlife, is a particularly popular spot for estudiantes.
 Though it runs a little on the touristy side, there’s a vast range of good-quality Spanish schools catering to visitors, while its transport links mean you’re never short of a trip to take during your time off.